 A delicious, easy, and budget-friendly meal – it’s almost too good to be true!
-Creamy chicken and mushrooms with rice is comforting, satisfying, and tasty.
+Creamy chicken and mushrooms is comforting, satisfying, and tasty.

-Cold, blustery weather makes me want to warm up with something creamy, comforting…and easy to make, and this recipe fits the bill.
+Cold, blustery weather makes me want to warm up with something creamy, comforting, and easy to make (of course!) and this recipe fits the bill.

-Here in Michigan, we surprisingly don’t have much snow (can I find some wood to knock on?), but I know a lot of the country got a ton of snow this weekend.
-I’m not complaining about the lack of snow (no way!) but it is pretty cold.
-Such is life, of course, but it’s nothing some good comfort food can’t fix.
+Here in Michigan, we currently don’t have much snow (can I find some wood to knock on?), but I know a lot of you were hammered with snow this weekend.
+Cold weather is a fact of life for most of us but it’s nothing some good comfort food can’t fix.

 About this Creamy Chicken and Mushrooms Recipe